-Be prepared for cultural shock: food, lifestyle, traditions, taarof, alphabet which are all different from what we know… Our habits get easily lost; the life change is complete!
-This is undoubtedly what makes the beauty of Iran, an exotic country which one wants to pierce all the secrets...
-However, before exploring the iranian unknown, it's necessary to be aware of the change: that's why we've put together a small list of things to know ABSOLUTELY before traveling in Iran!
+Be prepared for cultural shock including food, lifestyle, traditions, taarof, alphabet which are all different from what we know… Our habits get easily lost; the life change completely!
+This is undoubtedly what creates the beauty of Iran, an exotic country which one wants to immerse in all its secrets… However, before exploring the Iranian unknown, we advise you to read our small list of things you should ABSOLUTELY know before traveling across Iran!

 Ancestral, varied and original cuisine, Persian recipes are distinguished by their complex mixtures of spices and herbs, dried fruits and nuts – for a very surprising result, both in terms of taste and flavors they give off.
 It must be said that the dish is only the culmination of a long culinary journey, which begins in the local bazaar: a place that intoxicates our senses, as if to better prepare us for this initiatory tasting.
 Today, we are proud to make you travel to Iran with these Persian recipes!

-When we were adviced to visit Kastkhi Peak (a monastery built on the top of a narrow rocky outcrop, 45m above the ground), the name Chiatura was also mentioned.
-"It's a very old mining town, partially abandoned, located at the bottom of a valley… There are about 17 cable car lines in town to take you up to the heights.
+When we were advised to visit Kastkhi Peak (a monastery built on the top of a narrow rocky outcrop, 45m above the ground), the name Chiatura was also mentioned.
+“It’s a very old mining town, partially abandoned, located at the bottom of a valley… There are about 17 cable car lines in the town to take you up to the heights.
 Take them; you will have a nice view of the town and the nearby mountains!”
 We quickly realized, once we got there, that the (really nice) lookouts would be nothing if there wasn’t something even nicer: a ride on rusted cable cars.

 Reputation of Turkish gastronomy is well established: rich, varied and tasty, Turkish recipes have kept their Asian roots while adapting to locally grown products – sun-filled fruits and vegetables from the Mediterranean region.
 What if today we took some food inspiration from Turkey?